cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 All CIMTool sub-projects follow **Semantic Versioning** as defined at [https://semver.org](https://semver.org).
 A version number takes the form `MAJOR.MINOR.PATCH`, where each element is incremented according to the following rules:

-- **MAJOR** — incremented when incompatible API or behavioral changes are introduced that would break existing consumers of the component.
+- **MAJOR**: incremented when incompatible API or behavioral changes are introduced that would break existing consumers of the component.
-- **MINOR** — incremented when new functionality is added in a backward-compatible manner (new features, new builders, new extension points, etc.).
+- **MINOR**: incremented when new functionality is added in a backward-compatible manner (new features, new builders, new extension points, etc.).
-- **PATCH** — incremented for backward-compatible bug fixes, documentation corrections, or minor internal changes that do not alter the component's public interface or behavior.
+- **PATCH**: incremented for backward-compatible bug fixes, documentation corrections, or minor internal changes that do not alter the component's public interface or behavior.

 #### Product-Aligned Projects